syntasso/instruqt-kubecon/02-generate-application-scaffolding/assignment.md

 There are a number of options for getting started with developing controllers and operators for Kubernetes.
 Kubebuilder is a great choice due to its opinionated support while also providing enough flexibility to create what you need.

 > 💡 You may have noticed that Kubebuilder always uses the term "controller".
-Don't let this get too confusing, despite you being in a track about building an operator.
+Don't let this get too confusing, despite you being in a track about building an operator
 >
 > Both controllers and operators are, applications running in Kubernetes that respond to changes in specified resources.
 Operators are a subset type of controller.
 An operator specifically manages operational concerns for another application.
+>
+> For the remainder of this tutorial you can treat the `controller` referenced in Kubebuilder code as synonymous with `operator`.

 You need a way to define and run your core business logic as an operator.
 Using Kubebuilder, you get started with an opinionated way to build, test and deploy a fit for purpose Golang application.